 The Free Application for Federal Student Aid (FAFSA) is how students can apply for federal aid for each school year.
 Eligible students submit the free application every year, and their Estimated Family Contribution (EFC) will be calculated based on the information in the FAFSA.
 Depending on a family or student’s EFC, applicants could be eligible for various grants or loans, such as the Pell Grant, the Supplemental Educational Opportunity Grant (SEOG), Work-study, or subsidized or unsubsidized loans.
-Fill out your FAFSA at studentaid.gov.
+The FAFSA can be completed at studentaid.gov.
 Once the FAFSA is complete, it can take 3-4 business days for the Office of Financial Aid to receive it.

 How is financial need calculated?

-The Department of Education uses the following formula to calculate need: Cost of Attendance (COA) – EFC = Financial Need
+The Department of Education (DOE) determines financial need through the formula of Cost of Attendance (COA) – EFC (Expected Family Contribution) = financial need.

-Every student who fills out the FAFSA must set up an FSA ID on studentaid.gov.
-This ID will be used to submit your FAFSA, complete Entrance Counseling, sign a promissory note, and access other information.
+Every student that wishes to complete the FAFSA must create a FSA ID on studentaid.gov.
+This ID is used to submit and sign your FAFSA, complete loan Entrance Counseling, sign a Master Promissory Note, as well as access other information.
 If a parent enters information on the FAFSA, they will also need to create a FSA ID in order to sign the FAFSA for processing.

-Do I have to complete the FAFSA every year?
+Do I have to complete a FAFSA every year?

-How long do I have to submit a FAFSA for the 20xx-20xx school year?
+How long do I have to submit the FAFSA?

-If I accidentally answered something incorrectly on the FAFSA, what should I do?
+If I made a mistake on the FAFSA, what should I do?

-When will I be notified of my financial aid package?
+When will I be notified of my financial aid offer?

-Once the Office of Financial Aid has finalized your package, you will receive an official award letter.
-If your file is incomplete or must be corrected, you may receive a provisional award letter until your file is complete and finalized.
+Once the Office of Financial Aid has finalized your offer, you will receive an official offer letter.
+If your file is incomplete or must be corrected, you will receive a provisional offer letter until your file is complete and finalized.
 Please contact us at email@example.com if you need further information about your offer letter.

 Can I get financial aid over the summer?

-Financial aid is only available for the fall and spring semesters at Cornish College of the Arts.
+Financial aid is only available for Fall and Spring semesters at Cornish College of the Arts.

-If awarded a Merit Scholarship, is it renewable every year?
+If I am awarded a Cornish Merit scholarship, is it renewable every year?

-As long as students are enrolled full-time every year and maintain Satisfactory Academic Progress (SAP), which includes keeping at least a 2.0 GPA and completing 67% of the classes attempted, the Merit Scholarship will renew with a 2% increase every year, for a maximum of 4 years.
+Yes, as long as students are enrolled full-time every year and maintain Satisfactory Academic Progress (SAP), which includes keeping at least a 2.0 GPA and completing 67% of the classes attempted, the Merit Scholarship will automatically renew with a 2% increase every year, for a maximum of 4 years.

 What if I receive an outside scholarship?

-Students are able to accept outside scholarships.
+Students are allowed to accept outside scholarships.
 If you have received a scholarship from an outside source, please let the Office of Financial Aid (firstname.lastname@example.org) in case we need to reduce your loan amount.

-Where can I find outside scholarships and other funding resources?
+Where can I find outside scholarships or other funding resources?

-What federal aid must I pay back?
-What aid will I not pay back?
+What federal aid do I have to pay back?

 What if my and/or my family’s financial situation changes since filling out the FAFSA?